 \subsection{Interpretable Recommendation}

 It is essential to provide users and system vendors with the reasons for recommendations to improve non-accuracy metrics, including the transparency, persuasiveness, and reliability of the recommendations~\cite{2020xxx_y.zhang}.
-These techniques (not limited to recommendation systems) have been discussed in terms of interpretation and explanation, as defined in \cite{2018feb_g.montavon}: \begin{itemize} \item Interpretation -- ``the mapping of an abstract concept (e.g. a predicted class) into a domain that the human can make sense of.'' \item Explanation -- ``the collection of features of the interpretable domain, that have contributed for a given example to produce a decision (e.g. classification or regression).'' \end{itemize} As a well-known example, Xian et al.~\cite{2021sep_y.xian} proposed an attribute-aware recommendation that provides attributes corresponding to recommendations, and McAuley et al. ~\cite{2013oct_j.mcauley} attempted to explain latent dimensions in ratings by exploiting hidden topics in the review data.

-Returning to the discussion of MF, it does not handle explicit features unless it takes the position of a hybrid approach that also uses user and item attribute information.
-Naturally, in collaborative filtering, reliable recommendations provided by MF focus on interpretability rather than explainability.
-A common approach to interpretability is to present a neighborhood-style reason, such as ``your neighbor users rate this item highly,'' which contains the idea of a memory-based approach~\cite{2017aug_b.abdollahi, 2019jul_w.cheng}.
-However, because the neighborhood-style reason depends on a per-user or per-item basis, as the number of users and items increases, it can be difficult to summarize how the model learns the entire dataset.
-ProtoMF~\cite{2022nov_a.melchiorre}, which assumes user and item prototypes, is capable of interpreting such prototype-item relationships to realize a summary of the interpretation of its model.
-Similarly, assuming hierarchical clusters of users and items, we aim to interpret them at a higher level of abstraction, such as ``Which item group does a group of users prefer?''
+These techniques (not limited to recommender systems) have been discussed in terms of interpretation and explanation~\cite{2018feb_g.montavon}.
+Xian et al.~\cite{2021sep_y.xian} proposed an attribute-aware recommendation that provides attributes corresponding to recommendations, and McAuley et al.~\cite{2013oct_j.mcauley} attempted to explain latent dimensions in ratings by exploiting hidden topics in the review data. {Returning to the discussion of pure collaborative filtering tasks, there are limited situations where information about users and items, including review text, is available.
+In other words, we must provide a useful interpretation using only the available user-item interactions and model structure.
+A traditional approach to interpretability in MF is to present a neighborhood-style reason, such as ``your neighbor users rate this item highly,'' which contains the idea of a memory-based approach~\cite{2017aug_b.abdollahi, 2019jul_w.cheng}.
+However, because this type of ``reason'' depends on a per-user or per-item basis, it can be difficult to summarize how the model learns the entire dataset as the number of users and items increases.
+ProtoMF~\cite{2022nov_a.melchiorre} models user and item prototypes, enabling interpretation of relationships between user prototypes and users, and between item prototypes and items.
+However, it does not facilitate higher-level interpretations such as understanding the relationships between user and item prototypes.
+Instead, by assuming hierarchical clusters of users and items on on the same latent space, our goal is to achieve multiple levels of abstraction in interpretation such as "What group of items does a group of users prefer?"}